Apartment Pool Drownings

 Determining Liability When a Landlord or Association Is Involved

-A thorough evaluation of the case may determine whether or not the owner of the pool was negligent due to the refusal to take necessary steps to secure the swimming pool and ensure the safety of the complex's tenants.
+A thorough evaluation of the case may determine whether the apartment owners or the apartment managers of the pool were negligent due to the refusal to take necessary steps to secure the swimming pool and ensure the safety of the complex's tenants.

-Rosenfeld Injury Lawyers are dedicated to helping the injured and have the resources required to connect you with an attorney who has extensive experience with cases like yours.
+Rosenfeld Injury Lawyers LLC is dedicated to helping the injured and has the resources required to connect you with an attorney with extensive experience with cases like yours.
 Our mission as accident attorneys is to protect your interests so that you do not need to bear the additional weight of medical bills and lost wages.

 We will fight until your compensation for severe injuries includes medical expenses and possible future maintenance that you are entitled to receive.
 All confidential or sensitive information you share with our law firm remains private through an attorney-client relationship.

 Hiring a Swimming Pool Accident Attorney to Resolve Your Apartment Complex Compensation Case